okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Super conventient for when you start automating your deployments.

 Once you've downloaded the AWS config, use `aws configure --profile <profile_name>` to configure a profile with the ID and Secret Access key.

+To run a CF command, you can use something like the following `aws cloudformation create-stack --stack-name example-cli-stack --template-body file://0-sample-template.yaml --parameters file://0-parameters.json --profile cf-course --region us-east-1`